USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 ## 5.1 Introduction

 During this chapter the user will learn about how to obtain the CMAQ source codes and how to set-up their CMAQ environment to complete a CMAQ simulation.
-It should be noted that before you can configure your CMAQ Environment, you must have the required hardware, software and data files required described in the subsequent chapters.
+It should be noted that before you can configure your CMAQ Environment, you must have the required hardware, software and data files required described in the chapter "Preparing to run".

 ## 5.2 Getting the CMAQ Source Code